 The Rock Springs Rocket reported a “new” A.M.E. church was organized in Rock Springs on Oct.
 27, 1917, by the Rev. T.B.J.
 Barclay, sent by the Colorado Annual Conference of the A.M.E.
 Church.
-This time they had a large enough congregation to make a building a reality.

-Beginning about the same time as the Second Baptist, the A.M.E. congregation began soliciting donations to build a church.
 Although the A.M.E. church of Rock Springs is identified in city directories, on maps and in the newspaper as “Baker’s Chapel,” it is unclear which Baker it is named for and just who was the rallying figure behind its formation.